Ptujec/LaunchBar/NBA-Scoreboard/README.md

 - You can press enter `‌↩` to go to the summary of a selected game on espn.com. *(This uses DuckDuckGo and might not always be reliable)*
 - Hit `‌⌥ + ↩` to check Youtube for a game recap of the selected game when completed.
 If the game is not yet completed `⌥ + ↩` should lead you to NBA.com (e.g. to watch the game via league pass). *(This uses DuckDuckGo and might not always be reliable)*

+## Settings

+If you hat `⌥ + ↩` on the top level, you can tweak how many days in the past and future are included.
+You can also (re)set your API key there.

 ## API Key required

 This action requires an API key.
 There is a free tier that should work fine for this action.

 Go to https://new.balldontlie.io to create your account and get your key.

 You will be prompted to set the API key automatically.
-You can also manually reset the API key with `‌⌥ + ↩` any time.
+You can also manually reset the API key ‌in the settings `‌⌥ + ↩`.

 ## Download